Hi Blogging Friends!

 You’ve probably noticed that some accounts on Pinterest display pin information differently from other accounts.

 Pinterest has what are called business accounts.
-(You can apply for a business account here.)
 And once Pinterest gives you thumbs-up and you complete the sign-up, Pinterest adds extra niceties to your account, such as a check mark next to your account name to indicate trustworthiness, plus a few display extras.

 Compare the two pins below.
 Notice how a pin from my web site includes my favicon, my site name, and the pin title is bold.